 First, you should determine how wrong your posture is, as well as you should understand what this term means.
 This will allow you to figure out how to straighten your back more effectively.

 Posture is the position of the parts of the body (not including limbs) of a person that characterizes a human during his activity or rest.
-Posture is considered the correct, when the shoulders are apart, belly is tucked up, back is straight, you hold head high and your knees are not bent.
-Unfortunately, not a lot of people have such posture.
+Posture is considered the correct when the shoulders are apart, belly is tucked up, back is straight, you hold head high and your knees are not bent.
+Unfortunately, not a lot of people have such a posture.